Tetrachloroethylene

-Tetrachloroethylene, also known as perchloroethylene (Note: Previously spelt as perchlorethylene) or under the systematic name tetrachloroethene, and abbreviations such as perc (or PERC), and PCE, is a chlorocarbon with the formula Cl2C=CCl2.
+Tetrachloroethylene, also known as perchloroethylene or under the systematic name tetrachloroethene, and abbreviations such as perc, and PCE, is a chlorocarbon with the formula Cl2C=CCl2.
 It is a volatile, non-flammable, stable, colorless and dense liquid widely used for dry cleaning of fabrics and as a metal degreasing solvent, formerly as an oral anthelmintic.
-It has a mildly sweet, sharp odor, detectable by most people at a concentration of 50 ppm.
+It has a mild, sweet, sharp odor, detectable by most people at a concentration of 50 ppm.